epsi-rns/epsi-rns.github.io/_posts/design/2015/2015-09-11-inkscape-stamp-poster-flyer.markdown

 ### Tutorial

-If you wonder how to create stamp ornament border, you can read this first.
+If you wonder how to create stamp ornament border, you can read this first just in case you need to remake.

 * <http://howto.nicubunu.ro/inkscape_postage_stamps/>

+Sometimes, changing size required to remake the border.

 -- -- -